Before you begin

 What you’ll need for your homeschool evaluation

-A quick hello from Jennifer walking you through the evaluation and what to have ready.
+A quick welcome from The Homeschool Evaluator, plus a simple list of what to have ready.
 Watch the video, then scroll down for the checklist and photo examples.

 The checklist